 IT lifecycle management is a part of accountability

 One of these key processes is IT lifecycle management.
-It is a crucial piece of the GDPR puzzle, and should be considered as important as any other step in preparation.
+It is a crucial piece of the compliance puzzle, and should be considered as important as any other step in preparation.
 It is essential to know what IT devices are deployed, where they are and how they are secured.
 Without this information, data might not be protected thoroughly.

 5 things to consider when preparing for GDPR

-There are many hot topics around GDPR compliance.
+There are many hot topics around compliance.
 In IT lifecycle management and security, for example the following should be considered:

-- Organisations should be able to demonstrate where they store their data, where their IT devices are located and who has access to them.
+Organisations should be able to demonstrate where they store their data, where their IT devices are located and who has access to them.
 An up-to-date register should always be available.

-- The reporting history should cover the whole IT lifecycle from acquisition to end-of-life.
+The reporting history should cover the whole IT lifecycle from acquisition to end-of-life.
 A comprehensive audit trail is part of the accountability responsibility.

-- Organisations should also have trusted partners for data processing.
+Organisations should also have trusted partners for data processing.

-- Further, to support compliance, the instalment of proper security software, the usability problems thereof should be reported and traceable.
+Further, to support compliance, the instalment of proper security software, the usability problems thereof should be reported and traceable.

 Partnering with 3stepIT

-3 Step IT's solutions and services provide assistance for managing and monitoring organisations’ IT devices, which lifecycle, operation and health may be followed continuously in Asset register.
+Our solutions and services provide assistance for managing and monitoring organisations’ IT devices, which lifecycle, operation and health may be followed continuously in Asset register.
 The unique solutions keep track of organisation’s IT assets throughout their lifecycle: in procurement, during service time and after replacement.
 This helps to minimize the risk of devices getting lost or ending up in the wrong hands, even after their lifecycle.
 The asset audit trail is comprehensive, so the data removal in the device’s end-of life phase is verified and reported.